CodelikeC/CodelikeC/README.md

   > Managing the AIC project’s funding and community contributions through Open Collective.
 Overseeing transparency, budgeting, and contributor engagement as part of the ecosystem’s governance.

+- **[techUP Fellowship]** - [**The IO Foundation**]

+  [July 2026] - [present]

+  > + Selected as a Fellow for the TechUp program in collaboration with IETF 126.

+  > + Representing Adaptive Intelligence Circle (AIC) to engage with global standards development in internet protocols, ethical AI governance, and decentralized systems.

+  > + Contributing perspectives from the Global South on building trustworthy, human-centered digital infrastructure

 - **[Open Source Developer]** – [**GitHub Inc**]
   [Mar 2024] – [Present]